apache/opendal/website/community/events/gsoc-proposal-guide.md

 There are some actions and behaviours that will make it much less likely that your application will be considered, so you should avoid these.
 For example:

-- Spamming or harrassing mentors or other members of the OpenDAL community.
+- Spamming or harassing mentors or other members of the OpenDAL community.
 - Letting AI automatically generate your project proposal (you should put effort in it, don't be lazy!).
 - Suggesting unreasonably grandiose project proposals, e.g. adding a garbage collector to OpenDAL.
 - Suggesting unreasonably trivial project proposals, e.g. fixing a typo in the OpenDAL documentation.
 Remember that even the smallest [project size](https://google.github.io/gsocguides/student/time-management-for-students) should take about 90 hours!